aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 Threshold discovery is a preliminary outcome, not calibration.
 It derives no repair constants and changes no settings during analysis.
 The user must confirm that the files listed as likely purple show the expected purple-frame failure.
+When representative frames can be rendered, the result also shows up to two likely purple frames and two likely normal frames.
+These examples are available for both uploaded and saved FITS.
+They are rendered from the original, unrepaired FITS with one brightness stretch across all three colour channels so the purple/normal colour difference remains visible.

 A user who can save settings on the Config page can then select **Save detection settings**, or enter only the recommended thresholds in Image Settings, and rerun calibration.
 Saving is blocked until the user confirms, after reviewing